 However, there is an argument for overhauling existing content on a page and how that can help you rank measurably better.
-As Cyrus Shepard talked about here,:
+As Cyrus Shepard talked about here:

 The age of a webpage or domain isn’t the only freshness factor.
 Search engines can score regularly updated content for freshness differently from content that doesn’t change.
 In this case, the amount of change on your webpage plays a role.

-He illustrated it thus:
+He illustrated it like this:

-If you’re a small business and not a media company, you won’t be appearing in those Top stories groups, and that’s ok.
-Instead, try doing something like this case study by Wallaroo Media points out and create longterm valuable content to drive consistent and qualified traffic to your site.
+If you’re a small business and not a media company, you don’t need to aim for that Top Stories feature.
+Instead, try doing something like this case study by Wallaroo Media points out and create long-term content of value that drives consistent, mostly organic, and qualified traffic to your site.